-- Press the < ►> button. - ► The image will appear with the icon on the upper left of the screen to indicate that the camera is connected to a printer.
+- Press the < ►> button.

+- The image will appear with the <

+icon on the upper left of the screen to indicate that the camera is connected to a printer.

 - Before using the printer, make sure it has a PictBridge connection port. - Movies cannot be printed. - The camera cannot be used with printers compatible only with CP Direct or Bubble Jet Direct. - If there is a long beeping sound in step 5, it indicates a problem with the printer.
-Resolve the problem displayed in the error message (p.250). - If [¥3: Wi-Fi/NFC] is set to [Enable], the camera cannot be connected to a printer.
-Set [Wi-Fi/NFC] to [Disable], then reconnect the camera to a printer with an interface cable.
+Resolve the problem displayed in the error message (p.248). - If [Y 3: Wi-Fi] is set to [Enable], the camera cannot be connected to a printer.
+Set [Wi-Fi] to [Disable], then reconnect the camera to a printer with an interface cable.

-- You can also print RAW images taken with this camera. - When you use a battery to power the camera, make sure it is fully charged. - Before disconnecting the cable, first turn off the camera and printer.
-Hold the plug (not the cord) to pull out the cable. - For direct printing, using DC Coupler DR-E10 (sold separately) and Compact Power Adapter CA-PS700 (sold separately) to power the camera is recommended.
+- You can also print RAW images taken with this camera. - Before disconnecting the cable, first turn off the camera and printer.
+Hold the plug (not the cord) to pull out the cable. - For direct printing, use a fully-charged battery.